riceissa/issarice.com/wiki/betting.md

   * I think it's interesting that many rationalists are against news, but end up betting on news-worthy topics (but are these just the ones more likely to show up in my Facebook feed?).
+    Personally I find news boring, and don't bother to follow along on world events, and don't know why I should expend so much effort just to prove that I am well-calibrated or whatever.
+    A lot of interesting topics aren't even on the betting table.
   * I think even worse than self-selecting which bets to take is to announce some bet one is willing to make in an effort to lure people into taking on bets.